HD 102117 b

 HD 102117 b, formally named Leklsullun, is a planet that orbits the star HD 102117.
 The planet is a small gas giant a fifth the size of Jupiter.
 It orbits very close to its star, but not in a "torch orbit" like the famous 51 Pegasi b.
 It was one of the smallest extrasolar planets discovered as of 2006.

 In 2004, the Anglo-Australian Planet Search announced a planet orbiting the star HD 102117.
-A short time later the HARPS team also announced the presence of a planet around this same star HD 102117.
+A short time later the HARPS team also announced the presence of HD 102117 b around the same star.
 Both groups detected this planet using the radial velocity method.